GoogleCloudPlatform/community/tutorials/grails3-send-push-notification-using-firebase-cloud-messaging/index.md

 2. Login using your Gmail account then click Go to Console button.
 3. Click add project button then give it a name.
 For this tutorial name it "GrailsFCM" then click Create Project button.
 4. It will redirect to the Project dashboard.
 Click the gear icon in the left menu and select Project Settings.
-5. Messaging tab and copy the Legacy Server Key to your notepad.
+5. Click the Cloud Messaging tab and copy the Legacy Server Key to your notepad.
 You will use it later in the Grails web application.
-6. Next, configuration your app for the [Android](https://firebase.google.com/docs/cloud-messaging/android/client) or [iOS](https://firebase.google.com/docs/cloud-messaging/ios/client).
+6. Next, configuration your app for [Android](https://firebase.google.com/docs/cloud-messaging/android/client) or [iOS](https://firebase.google.com/docs/cloud-messaging/ios/client).

 ## Create New Grails 3.3.0 Web Application